techidaily/site-win11-tips/source/_posts/deciphering-windows-shop-failure-x800704cf.md

 ## 2\.
 Repair and Reset the Microsoft Store App

  Windows has two troubleshooting options for fixing Microsoft Store when it’s not working right.
 Those Repair and Reset options can resolve all kinds of app bugs and corruption errors.
 So, those options could feasibly resolve error 0x800704CF for some users.
-Check out our guide about[how to reset apps in Windows](https://www.makeuseof.com/windows-reset-app/) for details about how to apply this resolution.
+Check out our guide about [how to reset apps in Windows](https://www.makeuseof.com/windows-reset-app/) for details about how to apply this resolution.

 ![The Reset and Repair buttons](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/repair-button.jpg)

 ## 3\.
 Set a Different DNS Server

  Changing DNS server settings is a resolution that’s worked for some users who’ve needed to fix error 0x800704CF.
 To apply this solution, change your PC’s DNS server to Google via the Control Panel.
-Our guide for[how to change your DNS server](https://www.makeuseof.com/windows-11-alternate-ways-change-dns-server-settings/) includes step-by-step instructions for how to do that along with the required Google DNS addresses.
+Our guide for [how to change your DNS server](https://www.makeuseof.com/windows-11-alternate-ways-change-dns-server-settings/) includes step-by-step instructions for how to do that along with the required Google DNS addresses.

 ![DNS server settings on the Internet Protocol Version window](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/internet-protocal-window.jpg)